zimmski/tavor/README.md

 }
 ```

 The `Smiley` token can then be used to create structures like with any other token of the framework.
-Although to give an easier example, it will be used alone.
+However to give an easier example, it will be used alone.
 The next program will create a new `Smiley` token, permutate over all permutations and parses a string.
 Each step is printed to STDOUT.

 ```go
 import (